Alexander Keith McClung: Chargé d'affaires in Bolivia

 McClung was announced as a candidate for the U.S. Congress from Mississippi in 1847.
 Both Jefferson Davis and McClung ran for office late year, based on their records in the war, and squabbled in print over who took what actions in combat.
 Davis, a Democrat, was sent up to the U.S. Senate.
 McClung, a Whig, failed to win to a seat in the U.S. House of Representatives, losing his race to Winfield Scott Featherston, a Democrat and fellow veteran of the Mexican-American War.
 In 1848 the Mississippi Free Trader criticized McClung's stump speaking style as mediocre.
 His writing, however, was said to be superlative.
 McClung supported Zachary Taylor for president in 1848 and as a reward was granted the "scantest crumbs of political patronage—the post of chargé d'affaires to Bolivia.
 Many of his friends advised him to refuse the position.
 McClung, who was in dire financial straits, swallowed his pride and accepted the mission on May 29, 1849."

 According to "A Mississippian" in 1855, "The duties of his office were mainly confined to witnessing some stirring popular outbreaks and some political executions, exchanging conventional hospitalities with brother ambassadors, and paying a few stated visits to the trembling head of the government."
+He presented his credentials to the Bolivian government on July 3, 1850.
 In 1851 he reportedly insulted the Bolivian foreign minister, and essentially recalled himself to the United States.
+He "notified the government of Bolivia from Cobija of his impending departure" on June 30, 1851.

 While in Bolivia he may have killed "an overbearing Englishman."
 However, this claim "is by others denied," and New History of Mississippi deems it "rumor."